 The first place we went to was the Plaza Mayor.
-It was a huge square surrounded by a brown building that is located in the very heart of the city.
+It was a vast square surrounded by a brown building located in the very heart of the city.
 Our tour guide said that it is considered the most important public space in Salamanca City.
-Its façade would make one think that it’s old and obsolete, but Plaza Mayor is actually connected and lined with many restaurants, shops, and various stores.
+Its façade would make one think it’s old and obsolete, but Plaza Mayor is connected and lined with many restaurants, shops, and various stores.

-I personally thought that Plaza Mayor’s appearance is beautiful as it is with its baroque architecture, but our tour guide said that it’s even more beautiful at night, as the whole surface of the plaza is lit.
+I personally thought that Plaza Mayor’s appearance is beautiful with its baroque architecture, but our tour guide said that it’s even more beautiful at night, as the whole surface of the plaza is lit.
 Oh, how I looked forward to that!

-Plaza Mayor dates back to 1755 and was primarily used as a place for bullfighting.
-Now, although its purpose has changed, I found it quite amazing that it has served as a public gathering area for over 3 centuries!
+Plaza Mayor dated back to 1755 and was primarily used as a place for bullfighting.
+Although its purpose has changed, I found it quite impressive that it has served as a public gathering area for over 3 centuries!

 We left Plaza Mayor and proceeded with our walking tour.
 It was then that I finally realized how close the tourist destinations were.
 The fun was just starting.

 After La Casa, we headed right away to Palacio de Monterrey, which was surprisingly just a few blocks away.
-Our tour guide mentioned that the Palacio was built sometime in the 16th century by a man named R.Gil de Hontanon.
+Our tour guide mentioned that the Palacio was built sometime in the 16th century by R.Gil de Hontanon.

-We went to Universidad Pontifica afterwards.
+We went to Universidad Pontifica afterward.
 One of the things I noticed during my stay in Salamanca was that there were a lot of schools or universities.
 Can you imagine how all these schools, and how all these centuries-old buildings, are all cramped up in the city of Salamanca?
-The city’s so rich in culture, and history, and education, that there’s no doubting why it’s called the Golden City of Spain.
+The city’s so rich in culture, history, and education that there’s no doubting why it’s called the Golden City of Spain.

-Universidad Pontifica is the fourth oldest university in the whole of Europe, and its architecture gives off the aura of the ancient times.
+Universidad Pontifica is the fourth oldest university in Europe, and its architecture gives off the aura of ancient times.
 I couldn’t begin to imagine all the brilliant minds that studied here since its construction.

-From there we proceeded to Patio de Escuelas Menores, which houses the Museo de Salamanca, a museum containing still portraits that perfectly captures the Salamanca way of life.
+From there, we proceeded to Patio de Escuelas Menores, which houses the Museo de Salamanca, a museum containing still portraits that perfectly capture the Salamanca way of life.
 We weren’t allowed to take pictures of the beautiful paintings, sculptures, and altarpieces.

 We also went to the University of Salamanca.
 It is the oldest university in the whole of Spain and is one of Salamanca City’s most treasured jewels.
 The façade of the university says it all.
 It was evident that the Spanish architects back then were very meticulous, as simple buildings such as schools were given so much detail and design.
 Still, it was probably a reflection of how the Spanish people valued education and learning.

 The interior of the university was no different from its exterior.
-Inside was the Hall of Fray Luis de Leon, which looked like a scene from a very old movie, and the University Library (which we were told had more than 250,000 books!).
+Inside was the Hall of Fray Luis de Leon, which looked like a scene from an old movie, and the University Library (which we were told had more than 250,000 books!).

-We also learned that the University of Salamanca Library is also the oldest library in Spain, which dates back to 1254.
+We also learned that the University of Salamanca Library is also the oldest library in Spain, dating back to 1254.

 After walking around the tourist-hotspot-cramped city of Salamanca, we returned to our hotel to rest.
-It was truly an amazing tour.
+It was indeed a fantastic tour.
 We simply walked around and marveled at the beauty of the city, but it was more than enough.